minzheng2014/game-of-pig/README.md

 # Other Information

 This was a exercise to practice Java and object oriented approaches to coding.
+This is a text-based game written within the command line of Eclipse.

 Created in IDE: Eclipse Luna